invidian/secure-and-reproducible-arch-linux/README.md

 #

+#### TPM Passwords

+Depending on TPM version on your hardware, you will either need to manage one or more passwords to configure TPM on each of your devices.

+For TPM1.2, there is only single owner password which is required for all TPM operations.

+With TPM 2.0, each hierarchy (group of objects) can be managed using separate password.
+This guide only stores few secrets in TPM.

 ### Credentials which can be stored in [Daily Password Manager](#daily-password-manager)

 Depending on your preference, here are the credentials, which you probably can store in your Daily Password Manager and it shouldn't in a significant way